PROJECT HARMONY

 Co-Investigator

-Dr. Sudie Back is a licensed clinical psychologist and Professor in the Department of Psychiatry and Behavioral Sciences at the Medical University of South Carolina (MUSC), and a Staff Psychologist at the Ralph H. Johnson Veterans Affairs (VA) Medical Center in Charleston, SC.
-She received her Ph.D. in Clinical Psychology from the University of Georgia, completed her clinical internship at Yale University School of Medicine, and her postdoctoral fellowship in addictions at MUSC.
-Dr. Back’s research focuses on the intersection of traumatic stress and substance use disorders (SUD).
-She has received funding from NIDA, NIAAA, NIMH, the Department of Defense, and the VA to investigate behavioral and pharmacological treatments for SUD and posttraumatic stress disorder (PTSD).
-Most notably, Dr. Back and her colleagues developed a manualized, cognitive-behavioral treatment for PTSD and SUD (“COPE”) that was published by Oxford University Press as part of the Treatments That Work series.
-In addition to conducting research, she is actively involved in mentoring and is Director of the NIDA-sponsored Drug Abuse Research Training (DART) program at MUSC.
-In 2020, she received the Advancement, Recruitment and Retention of Women (ARROW) Faculty Award at MUSC for her commitment and dedication to the development and promotion of women faculty in academia.
+Dr. Sudie Back is a licensed clinical psychologist and Professor in the Addiction Sciences Division of the Department of Psychiatry and Behavioral Sciences at the Medical University of South Carolina (MUSC).
+She is also a Staff Psychologist at the Ralph H. Johnson Veterans Affairs (VA) Healthcare System.
+Over the past 20 years, her research has focused on the intersection of traumatic stress and substance use disorders (SUD).
+She has received funding from NIDA, NIAAA, NIMH, the Department of Defense, and the VA to investigate psychotherapies and pharmacological treatments for co-occurring SUD and posttraumatic stress disorder (PTSD).
+Dr. Back and her colleagues developed an integrated, trauma-focused, cognitive-behavioral treatment for PTSD and SUD entitled, Concurrent Treatment of PTSD and Substance Use Disorders Using Prolonged Exposure (COPE) that was published in 2015 as part of Oxford University Press’ Treatments That Work®️ series.
+She is currently leading a VA project to develop COPEweb, an online training program for clinicians aimed at expanding national dissemination efforts of the treatment.
+Dr. Back is Director of the NIDA-sponsored Diversity in Addiction Research Training (DART) program at MUSC.
+DART provides mentored research opportunities through several training components for undergraduate, graduate, and medical students, as well as psychiatry residents to help advance the next generation of clinician-scientists.

 Picture